MaplePHP/MaplePHP/README.md

 ```
 *More comprehensive guide will come on controllers*

-### 2 add contoller to router
+### 2. Add Controller to router
-Add you controller to router **(app/Http/Routes/web.php)** by specifing a method type (GET, POST, PUT, DELETE), full namespace path to your class and specify method if you want, else maple will try to access the __invoke method.
+Add you Controller to router **(app/Http/Routes/web.php)** by specifing a method type (GET, POST, PUT, DELETE), full namespace path to your class and specify method if you want, else maple will try to access the __invoke method.
 ```php
 $routes->group(function ($routes) {
     // Will handle all HTTP request errors